djbrieck/brieckspro/content/posts/setting-java-runtime-in-VSCode/index.md

 Now you can add an entry like the above, but matched to your environment.

-Also if your running windows NT derived Windows your paths will need to be fancy garbage as follows with the '\\\\' path delimiter:
+Also, if your running Windows NT derived Windows your paths will need to be fancy garbage as follows with the '\\\\' path delimiter:
     `"C:\\Program Files\\Microsoft\\jdk-17.0.1.12-hotspot"`